jylEcho/jylEcho.github.io/_pages/about.md

+---
+permalink: /
+title: "Jinyue Li"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am **Jinyue Li**, an integrated Ph.D. student in the Department of Electronic Engineering and Information Science (Department 6) at the University of Science and Technology of China (USTC), admitted in 2024.